LeuvilleObjects/qeo-vm/README.md

 qeo-vm
 ==========

-Automated provisioning and configuration of an Ubuntu VM containing the Android development environment, including Android ADT Bundle with SDK, Eclipse &amp; and QEO SDK using the Vagrant DevOps tool with Chef and shell-scripts.
+Automated provisioning and configuration of an Ubuntu VM containing the Android development environment, including Android ADT Bundle with SDK, Eclipse and QEO SDK using the Vagrant DevOps tool with Chef and shell-scripts.

 This automated VM installation and configuration uses the excellent DevOps tool, [Vagrant](http://downloads.vagrantup.com/) which works with both VirtualBox (free) and VMware Fusion &amp; Workstation (paid plug-in) in addition to several [Community Chef Cookbooks](http://community.opscode.com/cookbooks).